How to Develop your Critical Thinking Skills

 Most notably, nurses who pursue higher education, continuing education, or those who read evidence-based articles are the most valuable employees.
 Acquiring memberships for AWHONN, American Nurses Association, and last but not least, the American Association of Critical Care Nurses is also of value due to their informative journals on groundbreaking research.

 For example, a Labor and Delivery nurse may want to learn about the use of Nitric Oxide as an alternative to an epidural.
 Epidurals may contribute to the need for neonatal resuscitation shortly after birth.
 In addition, Nitric Oxide has also shown to improve recovery rates for C-section mothers.
 This is new valuable information for Obstetrical nurses.

-Many pathways exist to acquire more knowledge of better patient care methods, better treatments, and new policies on exiting care methodologies.
+Many pathways exist to help you develop your critical thinking skills.
+Topics that nurses may want to learn more about include; how to improve patient care methods, better treatments, and new policies on exiting care methodologies.
 It is up to the nurse to want to pursue this information whether its through classes, medical memberships or google searches.